Marion Eickmann, CEO of agile42 tells us about creating a work environment that provides a better work-life balance for all.

-Marion Eickmann: Andrea Tomasini and I started back in 2007 and wanted to create a work environment which provided a better work-life balance for our colleagues and also for us.
+Marion Eickmann: Andrea Tomasini and I started back in 2007 and wanted to create a work environment that provided a better work-life balance for our colleagues and also for us.
 Of course, the first years have been hard, and the consulting business is based on being at the client.
-As you can imagine, this requires a lot of nights in hotels, flights and being away from home.
+As you can imagine, this requires a lot of nights in hotels, flights, and being away from home.
 Creating a balanced work environment was quite challenging.
 Remote work was mostly not an option even though agile42 is based in many countries, and internally we often worked and innovated in a virtual way.

 That enabled us quite fast to change to remote work with our clients.
 However, for most clients, that was not as eases for us, and it was and still is difficult to plan and schedule our coaching services over the days.

 Marion Eickmann: Before corona, we met with all coaches every 2 months for 2 days to learn from each other, share experiences, and innovate on new ideas.
 And in addition, once a year we went all (colleagues, partners and kids from more than 10 countries) to a sunny location for one week.
 We called it the Innovation Sprint.
 During this week, we brainstormed, challenged, and designed many ideas and products.
 Our last Innovation Sprint was in 2019 in Morocco, and its topic was: Making money from the coach.
 And guess what, we worked on online training formats, a workshop which are engaging even remotely and many other things… Somehow this prepared us for Covid without knowing what would come 8 months after the Innovation Sprint.

 In addition, we changed our business model and created revenue streams that are related but still new to our classical business.
 We helped our clients to get going remotely and consolidated our community to provide content and knowledge globally.
 And more to come as we go and see.
 That’s what it means to be a resilient organization.